What does EAL mean?

 - Pupils who arrive from overseas with good educational backgrounds but who have varying levels of proficiency in English, and who need to catch-up quickly.

-We are here to support you in this new experience of leaving and educating your children in the UK by: Keep all.
+We are here to support you in this new experience of leaving and educating your children in the UK.

 - Providing Guided Tours of the school, clarifying the English education system and how everything works in everyday school life.